anishsm7/deliveggie/README.md

 In DeliVeggie, we have two web pages:

-The product list page, which displays a list of products<br/>
+The product listing page, which displays list of products.<br/>
-Product details page which displays the details of a selected product
+Product details page, which displays the details of selected product.

 <b>Technologies Used</b>